 Track down in which step each customer is in

 By tracking down calls, messages and other interactions, you gain leverage in the communication, making it easier to understand what this customer already knows and what is still a doubt.
-This kind of practice is very common in the Customer Support market, and only depends on some softwares.
+This kind of practice is very common in the Customer Support market and only depends on some software.

 If you’re starting out, it may not be a good idea to go straight with big platforms.
 They’re good, indeed, but the time they demand to learn every specific tool can be a true pain for you and your team.

-Remember: valuable and constructive feedbacks are important for you company development.
-We are all likely to receive feedbacks at any moment, so we need to be prepared and provide a safe place where people can feel free and allowed to expose their opinions.
+Remember: valuable and constructive feedbacks are important for your company development.
+We are all likely to receive feedback at any moment, so we need to be prepared and provide a safe place where people can feel free and allowed to expose their opinions.

-You will never learn what are your customers needs if you don’t get straight answers from them.
-Let’s take a step back and analyse what can we do to create better experiences for everyone.
+You will never learn what are your customers’ needs if you don’t get straight answers from them.
+Let’s take a step back and analyze what can we do to create better experiences for everyone.
 This way, both sides are winners.

 Problems and bugs are common in a SaaS company routine.
 However, avoiding, identifying and solving problems are things every company needs to deal with and prepare themselves on how to make it the best way.
 Any help is necessary.
 So why not asking for feedback from the people who access your software daily?